malleable web pages

 4. Do It The "Wrong" Way: All rules should be rewritten regularly to serve the people they're meant to serve.

-hyperspace vision
+hyperspace's vision